VitaliyKononovich/Django-LDAPBackend/README.md

 # Setup the AUTHENTICATION BACKEND
 AUTHENTICATION_BACKENDS = ['ldap.auth.LDAPBackend']
 ```
-4. You can set LDAPBackend configuration parameters by puting them directly into settings.py file
+4. You can set LDAPBackend configuration parameters by putting them directly into settings.py file
 ```python
 # LDAPBackend configuration parameters
 # Name or IP or the complete url in the scheme://hostname:hostport format of the server